A Sketch of the Life of

 The family by all apparent signs was prospering.
 Teddy who was a Clerk when married in 1913, had progressed to Clerk In Charge by the time Edgar was born in 1918.
 Family lore recounts that sometime after 1918, Teddy was a traveling sales agent for the Singer Sewing Machine Company in the Caribbean.
 He traveled extensively throughout the Caribbean.
 It was on one of these sales trips that the family’s fortunes took a dramatic turn for the worse.

-In 1921, while on the Island of St. Lucia Teddy contracted ptomaine poisoning.
+In 1921, while on the Island of St. Lucia Teddy died from heart failure contracted ptomaine poisoning.
 On news of this, family lore tells us that his wife Sis immediately traveled to St. Lucia and arrived just shortly before Teddy’s death.
 Teddy was buried on St. Lucia.

 There is also another family account of how Teddy died.
 This one tells us that Teddy traveled to St. Lucia to collect some money owed to him and was shot while doing so.
 Although this account has a bit more colour and would make a better story, it seems Teddy’s death from ptomaine poisoning is the commonly held family belief on how Teddy died.